During your second year, you have the opportunity to combine the academic studies with practical experience by choosing between:

 Population and living standards (7.5 ECTS)

 The course consists of two parts.
 The first part is an overview of the population debate over the past 50 years and its intellectual roots.
 This part includes theories explaining both the influence of population growth on economic, social, and environmental development and vice-versa.
 Examples are given, showing how the theories have been used to explain the historical development of population and living standards since the Middle Ages up to modern times.
 The concept of living standard is extended also to include how short-term economic changes influence population behaviour.
 Divergence in living standards between different socio-economic groups and institutional arrangements for transfers are studied.

 The second part introduces ways to model the complex interrelationship between population and living standards which are appropriate for empirical testing.
 The students then make use of their knowledge in theory and econometrics to analyze data for a specific country or region using information available at various data bases.

 Econometrics II (7.5 ECTS)

-Economics of Innovation (7.5 ECTS)
+Consequences of Demographic Change (7.5 ECTS)

 The course examines the impact of demographic change on the social and economic fabric of society, with a focus on issues of importance to today's policymakers.
 The impact of population aging will be examined in detail, as will the possible benefits / pitfalls of migration as a potential solution to population aging.
 The course will also examine the impacts of demographic change on individuals, through a discussion of the effects of cohort size on economic outcomes.
 The changing prospects for women in today's economy will also be analysed within the framework of changing family structures.
 Governmental transfers dependent upon age structure, such as pension systems, will be studied, as will other aspects of intergenerational transfers.

 Elective courses provided by the Department of Human Geography

 Geographies of Economies: Transforming Places, People and Production (7.5 ECTS)